Carolina Law launches professional clothing program, aligning donations with student needs

 Gail sees Al in every student who wears his clothes now.
 “His legacy is going to be carried on, his fashion, his style, the way he felt about himself.”
 She laughed about putting trackers in the suits so she could watch Law & Order and spot someone wearing Al’s Brooks Brothers ties.
 But the sentiment underneath is real.
 Somewhere right now, a law student is buttoning one of Al’s jackets before walking into an interview, carrying forward everything he believed about confidence and presentation.

-Wade will carry the memory of that day with her.
-“I will never forget Ms. Gail’s inspiring act of kindness,” she said.
+The CDO will carry the memory of that day with them.
+“I will never forget Ms. Gail’s inspiring act of kindness,” Wade said.

 The Career Development Office welcomes donations of professional clothing year-round.
 Alumni and community members with suits, ties, or professional attire they’d like to pass along can contact Kaitlyn Parker to help students prepare for their careers.